 How To Use Amaranth Oil On Your Face

-When using a pure organic amaranth oil, you just put a few drops onto your face after cleaning your skin thoroughly before you go to bed and gently rub it in.
+When using a pure organic amaranth oil, you just put a few drops onto your face after cleansing your skin thoroughly before you go to bed and gently rub it in.
 You might do the same in the morning.
 That’s all.

 Pure Amaranth Oil For Healthy Hair

 Adding a few drops of amaranth oil to your shampoo works very well on your hair, too.
-Same as on the skin, the moisturizing properties will improve your hair structure, treat the split ends and prevent hair breakage.
+Same as on the skin, the moisturizing properties will improve your hair structure, treat the split ends, and prevent hair breakage.

 You can also put a few drops of amaranth oil into your palm, add shampoo and use it this way.
 Your hair will be shining with health.

 It’s supposed to fight the appearance of grey hair.
 If that’s true then we are saved.

 Here are the benefits of amaranth seed oil again as an overview: